learning-memory-and-decision-lab/task-launcher-app/README.md

 ];
 ```

-## GitHub deploy setup
+## GitHub setup

 This project uses GitHub Actions to automatically deploy code changes from GitHub to Firebase.

 There's existing tooling to make this easy.
-Here are the [official docs](https://github.com/FirebaseExtended/action-hosting-deploy/blob/main/docs/service-account.md) and here's a quick summary.
+Here are the [official docs](https://github.com/FirebaseExtended/action-hosting-deploy/blob/main/docs/service-account.md), and here's a quick summary.
 In a terminal:

  - install the [Firebase Command Line Tools](https://firebase.google.com/docs/cli): `npm install -g firebase-tools`
  - authenticate with firebase: `firebase login` and follow OAuth flow in browser
  - `cd` to this folder
- - generate deploy scripts for this app: `firebase init hosting:github --project nassar-task-launcher`
+ - generate deploy scripts for the app: `firebase init hosting:github --project nassar-task-launcher`
+ - Follow the prompts:
    - For which GitHub repository would you like to set up a GitHub workflow?: `learning-memory-and-decision-lab/task-launcher-app`
    - Set up the workflow to run a build script before every deploy?: `y`
    - What script should be run before every deploy?: `npm ci && npm run build`